maelliott1010/jekyll-now/_posts/2018-4-18-Confirmatory_Factor_Analysis_ADHD.md

 ---
-title: A Factor Analytic Approach to Understanding Adult ADHD: A Walkthrough of the CFA performed in Park et al. (2018)
-layout: post
 ---
 **A Factor Analytic Approach to Understanding Adult ADHD: A Walkthrough of the CFA performed in Park et al. (2018)**